rngrant/compiler/README.md

 ..    | let x = e1 in e2 | fun x -> e | fix x y -> e| e1 e2

 ## Changelog

+Build on 02/25/18:
+### New features

+- Added flag to the compiler that allows incremental evaluation

+### changes

+- Implemented above feature
+- Changed evaluation to use the step by step evalution

+### Known Bugs

+- Do not support nested variables with the same name

 Build on 02/23/18:
 ### New features